Statistical and Computational Trade-offs in Variational Inference: A Case Study in Inferential Model Selection: Empirical Studies

 To illustrate the trade-offs in variational inference as in \Cref{thm:KL_convergence,prop:stat}, we parameterize the precision matrix as $\Omega = \alpha \mI_d + U \Lambda U^\rT$ and restrict our variational family accordingly: $q = q_{(U,\Lambda)}$.
 We adopt our stochastic variational inference algorithm (\Cref{alg:General}) and update the parameters $U, \Lambda$ in a sequential way.
 We first learn $U$ by setting $\Lambda$ to be $\mI_p$, and use QR decomposition to ensure that $U$ is semi-orthonormal.
 In this experiment, we fix the number of stochastic gradient samples $N = 1$ in \Cref{alg:General}.
 We then determine $\Lambda$ with the optimized $U$.
 The training process continues until convergence of $\KL{q}{p}$ is achieved.

-\parhead{Results.} To empirically evaluate the statistical and computational trade-offs, we study the posterior inference error of variational inference under different inferential models, namely the KL divergence between the exact posterior and its variational approximation as in \Cref{thm:KL_convergence}, including both the mean-field inferential model and the low-rank Gaussian inferential model.
+\parhead{Results.} To empirically evaluate the statistical and computational trade-offs, we study the posterior inference error of variational inference under different inferential models, namely the KL divergence between the exact posterior and its variational approximation as in \Cref{thm:KL_convergence}, including both the mean-field inferential model and the low-rank Gaussian one.

 \Cref{fig:synthetic_KL} illustrates how the posterior inference error decreases over training epochs given Gaussian inferential models of different ranks.
 It shows that significant computational benefits can be achieved with low-rank approximation of the posteriors.
-By decreasing the rank of the inferential model, we can achieve fast convergence within a small number of epochs (and correspondingly a small number of gradient evaluations of the log posterior).
-However, the variational approximation accuracy degrades since the underlying correlation structure of the posterior cannot be captured in fine granularity.
+By decreasing the rank of the inferential model, we achieve fast convergence within a small number of epochs (equivalently, a small number of gradient evaluations).
+However, the variational approximation accuracy degrades; the correlation structure of the posterior cannot be captured in fine granularity.

 \Cref{fig:synthetic_KL} also shows that, when higher variational approximation accuracy is desired, we can increase the rank of the inferential model up to the true rank of $M^*$.
 When the rank of the inferential model is greater than or equal to the rank of the true model $M^*$, increasing rank would no longer improve accuracy but would notably increase the computational time.